MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 03/02-MiniLab_Configure Guest Users in Azure AD.md

 1. Sign in to the Azure portal as an Azure AD administrator.

 1. In the left pane, select **Enterprise applications**.
-    - If you don't see the option on the left pane, you can search for it on the search box on top of the page
+    - Alternatively, you can search for it on the search box on top of the page

 1. Select **New application**.